XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 For locked full screen (Kiosk mode), install

 * com.oddmouse.plugins.locktask

-Follow his github instructions for how to create an admin receiver java class.
+(Optional) Follow this GitHub instructions for how to create an admin receiver Java class.
 [Instructions](https://github.com/oddmouse/cordova-plugin-locktask).
-Name said java receiver class "MyAdmin"
+Name said Java receiver class as "MyAdmin"

 Add splash screen of your choosing to the config.xml